ark-lang/ark-docs/structures.md

 ## Using Default Structure Values
 ### Default Expression
-Note that default can also be an expression, this will set the default for a given type:
+`default` can also be an expression, this will set the default for a given type:

 ```